0z-cloud/vx/ansible/.files/README.md

     Info:

-        * Provides in-repository, per each user, on each environment - [User Vault] secrets managamented storage.
+        * Provides in-repository, per each user, on each environment - [User Vault] secrets managemented storage.
-        * Contain same hierarchy model, like in whole project, where as a starts point presented by ```{{ product }}```.
+        * Contain the same hierarchy model, like in the whole project, where as a starts point presented by ```{{ product }}```.
         * Variable ```{{ ANSIBLE_VAULT_PASSWORD }}``` used for encryption and decryption [User Vault].
         * [User Vault] stored in repository will be used for providing secured part as personal storage.
         * Decrypted [User Vault] possible to contain [Children Secrets] or [Shared Secrets].
         * [Children Secrets] used for able to have a private extended secret for another encrypt/decrypt task.
-        * [Shared Secrets] applyed for configurations used by [Multiple Users] which have a rights to environment.
+        * [Shared Secrets] applied for configurations used by [Multiple Users] which have a right to environment.

     [Shared Secrets] - Example usage case: